 For more information please read our Overpayment Recovery Policy (PDF, 404kb).

-If you're having difficulty making the payments in full, we may be able to arrange for you to pay by instalments.
-Telephone our Debt Recovery Team on 01294 310103 to arrange.
+If you're having difficulty making the payments in full, we may be able to arrange payment by instalments.
+Phone our Debt Recovery Team on 01294 310103 to arrange.

 Overpayments must be paid back.